RichardFranklinBAO/AD_Pathology_Trajectory_DL/README.md

 ## Future Improvements
 - Enhance synthetic longitudinal generator to better mimic slopes/temporal correlations (e.g., spline, spectral/FDA-inspired simulations) so S4/S5 preview more realistically.

+## Future Research Directions
+While this project demonstrates the predictive power of Recurrent Neural Networks (LSTM) in modeling Alzheimer's pathology trajectories, it also highlights the challenge of model interpretability in clinical settings.
+My future research aims to bridge the gap between **Deep Learning** and **Statistical Inference** by:

+1.  **Interpretable Machine Learning**: Developing statistical frameworks to quantify feature importance and uncertainty in "black-box" deep learning models, ensuring reliable clinical decision support.
+2.  **High-Dimensional Inference**: Investigating regularization methods (e.g., sparse penalties) for longitudinal data where the number of biomarkers exceeds the sample size ($p > n$), a common challenge in multi-omics and wearable device data.
+3.  **Integration with Causal Inference**: Moving beyond prediction to understanding the causal mechanisms driving disease progression using observational longitudinal data.

 ## Collaborators
 - Pipeline design and experimentation were collaboratively developed by me and my senior colleague; identifiable names are intentionally omitted in this public GitHub version.